platanus/generator-platanus-ionic/README.md

 ## What does it do?

-- Creates a new Ionic project based on our [Base App](https://github.com/platanus/ionic-app-base), and our [Starter Template](https://github.com/platanus/ionic-starter-template).
+- Creates a new Ionic project based on our guidelines and a specified template.
 - Sets up SCSS support.
 - Adds specified platforms and Crosswalk if necessary.
 - Sets up an API proxy.